DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

         // if queue is not empty (i.e. head is not null) and
         // wait status = 0 (default value, other values are for Condition and such) if (h != null && h.waitStatus != 0)
-            unparkSuccessor(h);
+            unpark(h);
         return true;
     }
     return false;
 }

-// partial and updated code for unpark private void unparkSuccessor(Node node) {
+// partial and updated code for unpark
+// i.e. remove the node from the queue and wake it up (so that it can acquire the lock) private void unpark(Node node) {
     if (node != null)
-        LockSupport.unpark(node.thread);
+        UNSAFE.unpark(node.thread);
 }
 {% endhighlight %}

 ## Conclusion

 I was putting off going through this code for a long time.
 It turned out to be a wonderful ride.
-We didn't walk-through some parts of the code like ```Condition``` object, doAcquireInterruptibly, Cancelled status and lot more.
+We skipped some important parts of the code like ```Condition``` object, doAcquireInterruptibly, Cancelled status and lot more.
+Hopefully, now that we understand the basics it should be easier to unpack.

-Hats off to the skills of the JDK developers (especially likes of Doug Lea and Brian Goetz).
-The code is easy (relatively speaking) to understand and the documentation for these classes is the most comprehensive and informative I've ever encountered.
+Hats off to the Doug Lea.
+The code is easy (relatively speaking) to understand (considering the complexity) and the documentation for these classes is the most comprehensive and informative I've ever encountered.

 Hit me up in the comments for any queries or corrections.